 c.
 The sanctions are substantially disproportionate to the severity of the violation.

-- The role of the appeal board or appeal officer is not to adjudicate the case as a second hearing board.
+- The role of the appeal board or appeal officer is not to adjudicate the case as a second hearing.
 The appeal board will limit the scope of the review to the grounds outlined above.
-If an appeal is granted by the appellate board based on appeal grounds 5a or 5b, the case may be returned to the original conduct hearing board for re-opening of the hearing to allow reconsideration of the original decision.
-If an appeal is granted by the appellate board on appeal ground 5c, the appellate board may render new sanction(s).
+If an appeal is granted by the appeal board based on appeal grounds 5a or 5b, the case may be returned to the original conduct hearing board for re-opening of the hearing to allow reconsideration of the original decision.
+If an appeal is granted by the appeal board on appeal ground 5c, the appeal board may render new sanction(s).
 If an appeal is not granted, the matter shall be considered final and binding upon all involved.